NativeScript/nativescript-app-templates/packages/template-blank-vue-ts/README.md

 > Note: This command will create a new NativeScript app that uses the latest version of this template published to [npm](https://www.npmjs.com/package/@nativescript/template-blank-vue-ts).

-If you want to create a new app that uses the source of the template from the `master` branch, you can execute the following:
+If you want to create a new app that uses the source of the template from the `main` branch, you can execute the following:

 ```
 # clone nativescript-app-templates monorepo locally